OpenSourceEconomics/grmpy/docs/tutorial.rst

 =======     ======      ==================
-agents      int         number of individuals seed        int         seed for the specific simulation source      str         name for output files
+agents      int         number of individuals seed        int         seed for the specific simulation source      str         specified name for the simulation output files
 =======     ======      ==================

 **TREATED & UNTREATED**